sulli365/crypto_crawling/memory-bank/productContext.md

 4. **Comprehensive Coverage**: Offering a single system that covers the full spectrum of cryptocurrency data needs.

 5. **Future-Proofing**: Creating a system that can be easily updated as API documentation evolves and new providers emerge.

+6. **Reliable Operation**: Ensuring consistent performance through advanced memory management and cleanup processes, even when dealing with complex documentation sites like CoinMarketCap that may contain problematic characters or heavy JavaScript rendering.

 ## Market Context